difference between skeletal muscle and cardiac muscle

 Both skeletal and cardiac muscle play crucial roles in the body, and understanding the differences between the two can help us better understand how to take care of our physical health.
 Regular exercise is important for both types of muscle, but the ways in which they respond to exercise differ.
 Whether you’re looking to improve your physical fitness or simply curious about how your body works, learning about skeletal and cardiac muscle is a valuable pursuit.

-See also difference between service and product
+See also difference between bipolar 1 and 2

 Table difference between skeletal muscle and cardiac muscle